-National Health Day today marks a great time for business owners to take a look at their own work-life balance as well as the well-being of their employees.
-Work-life balance specialists, SeventeenHundred have released results of a survey from employees that use its information portal; the Work & Life Hub, and almost a third of respondents – 32 per cent – were most interested in quick and healthy meal recipes.
+World Health Day tomorrow marks a great time for small business owners to take a look at their own work-life balance as well as the well-being of their employees.
+Work-life balance specialists, SeventeenHundred 2016 survey showed that almost a third of respondents (32 per cent) were most interested in quick and healthy meal recipes.

 Being time-poor has now turned into “time poverty”, with the research suggesting that having access to healthy living and time saving tips for meals, including preparation, is a helpful and holistic package to support employees.